 Microsoft Excel vs Apple Numbers for iOS review

 Should you buy Apple Numbers for iOS or Microsoft Excel for the iPad?
 This review looks at two spreadsheet big-hitters for the iPad.
 Both Excel and Numbers enable you to create charts, tables, and number-crunching formulas.
 But Microsoft and Apple’s approach to spreadsheet creation is very different.

 Apple has also removed any charge from its Numbers app.
 Numbers has been free for new customers of iOS devices, but now it's free for anybody.
 Are there any downfalls of Numbers?
 Should you use Numbers or Excel to create your calculations?
 Can you import Excel documents into Numbers on the iPad, and edit spreadsheets.
-Or should you pay the £7.99 per month charge to use Excel on your iPad.

 In this review we will look at the following features for Apple Numbers and Microsoft Excel:

 - Numbers vs Excel: using the built-in templates

 - Why is Apple Numbers the best spreadsheet app?

 - Why is Excel the best spreadsheet app for iPad?

 - Numbers vs Excel: using the interface